PositiveSumNet/SocialAssistant/README.md

 We encourage developers to submit pull requests.
 We also look forward to collaborating with for-profit companies who share our vision of creating "digital robot butler" apps that *privately* leverage personal data as described [here](https://scafaria.com/planning-the-human-centric-web-1bcd2b275a81).
 PSN aims to create the patterns and infrastructure that will allow [new economic models](https://prosocialcapitalism.com) to thrive, free from surveillance capitalism and manipulative business practices.

-While this project is for "who you know", we invite you to also check out the Whosum ["possum passport"](https://whosum.com/prove) feature for portable identity ("who you are").
+We invite you to also check out the Whosum ["possum passport"](https://whosum.com/prove) feature for portable identity ("who you are").
 Together, these tools will allow decentralized and prosocial networking alternatives that extend experiences like Mastodon (which we also recommend!).

 >>>>>>>>>>>>>>

-Developer notes for converting to Firefox.
+Developer notes for converting to Firefox (SQLite OPFS is not yet supported by FF).
 Manifest requires:

 "background": {
     "scripts": ["background.js"]